 Rather than spend lots of money on fancy fine mesh for motorhome windows and doors, consider purchasing plain white net curtaining and using that.

-to the top of it.
+of it.
 I then glued the opposing velcro pieces above the habitation door, so that when we wish to put it in place it simply slicks to the wall and hangs in front of the door.
-Oh yes and we put a run of weights in the bottom hem which can be bought
+Oh yes and we put a run of weights in the bottom hem which can be bought from haberdashery departments.

-In our anti bug armoury are the folowing items purchased after many an uncomfortable and irritating night.
+In our anti bug armoury are the following items purchased after many an uncomfortable and irritating night.

 give you some idea of what to carry, I personally take along five of everything, 5 x long sleeved shirts, 5 x short sleeved shirts, 5 x pairs pants, 5 x pairs socks 5 x ‘T’ shirts and these sit in plastic boxes on the shelves in my wardrobe.
 Then